 Temporary sadness is exactly as it sounds - temporary.
 It is triggered by a difficult event or experience, meaning that we can often identify the root cause of the feeling.
-These experiences can range from the mundane, like a bad day at work or an argument with a loved one, to more serious events like a death in the family or loss of employment.
-As we adjust to the changes that have caused the feeling (as we start a new day, reconcile our disagreements, etc.) the feeling begins to fade, even if it does not do so immediately.
+These experiences can be caused by a variety of factors ranging from the mundane, like a difficult day at work or an argument with a loved one, to more serious events, like a death in the family or loss of employment.
+As we adjust to the changes that have caused the feeling (as we start a new day, reconcile our disagreements, etc.), the feeling begins to fade, even if it does not do so immediately.

 Clinical depression, or major depressive disorder, is a condition that affects an individual’s behaviors and thinking in an intense and chronic way.
-The feeling can be paralyzing, causing the one who is suffering to feel depressed about everything in their life, whether or not there has been a cause.
-Everything seems to be surrounded by a heavy, dark feeling, and even activities that once brought joy (attending a child’s sporting event or a friend’s birthday party) may be overwhelming and bring about a feeling of dread.
+The feeling can be paralyzing, causing the one who is suffering to feel depressed about everything in their life, whether there has been a cause.
+Everything is surrounded by a heavy, dark feeling.
+Even activities that once brought joy (attending a child’s sporting event or a friend’s birthday party) may be overwhelming and bring about a feeling of dread.

 If a person is experiencing thoughts of hurting themselves or others, it is important to seek help IMMEDIATELY.
-An individual experiencing suicidal or homicidal ideation should be brought to a safe place where they can be monitored and receive professional help immediately.
+An individual that is experiencing suicidal or homicidal ideation should be brought to a safe place where they can be monitored and receive professional help immediately.
 This can be done at your local emergency room.

 If you or a loved one is struggling with depression, or any other mental health disorder, call our Banyan Treatment Center locations today at 888-280-4763 for a free and confidential assessment.